reidmorrison/rocketjob/README.md

 once each block of records is processed it is deleted.
 When the job is completed the entire collection that held the records is dropped.

-Optionally, the result from processing each record can be stored by Batch Job.
+Optionally, the result from processing each record can be stored by Rocket Job.
 When `collect_results` is `true`, the results returned from the workers are held in a separate collection for that instance of the job.
 When the job is destroyed